IlesESGI/zoom-calendar/README.md

 # zoom-calendar

 This little app allow a user to see his Zoom meetings on a calendar but also to create new meeting by drag and drop on the calendar.<br/>
-The meetings can't be set on the lunch time (1PM-2PM), can't overlap and can't be set in the past.
+Meetings can't be set on lunch time (1PM-2PM), can't overlap and can't be set in the past.

 ## Technologies